GoogleCloudPlatform/terraform-google-secured-data-warehouse/README.md

 - Dataflow API:`dataflow.googleapis.com`
 - Identity and Access Management (IAM) API:`iam.googleapis.com`

-You can use he [Project Factory module](https://github.com/terraform-google-modules/terraform-google-project-factory) to provision the projects with the necessary APIs enabled.
+You can use the [Project Factory module](https://github.com/terraform-google-modules/terraform-google-project-factory) to provision the projects with the necessary APIs enabled.

 ## Security Disclosures